 For information on provincial resources available please click here.

-CALGARY ABILITY NETWORK (CAN)
+ALBERTA ABILITY NETWORK (AAN)

-The Calgary Ability Network has five working tables to address issues related to recreation, human rights, poverty reduction, accessible transportation and newcomers with disabilities.
+The Alberta Ability Network has five working tables to address issues related to recreation, human rights, poverty reduction, accessible transportation and newcomers with disabilities.
 A fifth planning table is working in collaboration with the Accessible Housing Working Group.

 People with disabilities face stigma and challenges in the areas of access to healthcare, employment, accessible transportation, education and affordable, accessible housing.
 Cerebral Palsy Alberta (CPAA) identifies emerging issues affecting people with disabilities and their families through community and government consultation.